The Goal of Emotional Regulation is Not Quiet, Compliant Kids

 Recently a Black parent shared with me, “Oh, it’s clear that my son’s anger scares his teachers.
 I know he is still learning how to handle it…we all are.
 But honestly?
 How can he not be rageful right now?”

 Kids’ feelings are not the problem.
 But adult interpretation of and response to them certainly can be.
 So how can we, as parents, educators, or caring adults, be critical emotion coaches at a time when kids’ brains and bodies need the most support and practice?
-How can we nurture emotionally courageous kids and tackle and reimagine emotionally damaging systems?
+How can we nurture emotionally courageous kids who can stand up for themselves and others?

 We need to be clear on the goal.

-Instead, real emotional regulation involves feeling, naming and moving through the entire range of emotions.
+Instead, real emotional regulation involves feeling, naming and responding to emotions in healthy ways.
 The goal is to help children and youth answer the questions:

 Emotional regulation is not the same thing as following the rules.

-With these questions in mind, it is clear that while emotional regulation might contain compliance it isn’t limited to it.
+With these questions in mind, it is clear that while emotional regulation might include compliance it isn’t limited to it.
 Following rules is certainly part of the reality in all of our lives and cooperation is an essential skill.
 We have written a lot about the importance of limits and consequences for helping children understand the impacts of their actions on others.
-But we also need to be able to ask ourselves and our families, “Who is writing the rules and who and what do they serve?
+But we also need to be able to ask ourselves, “Who is writing the rules and who and what do they serve?
 Are rules being applied to everyone the same way?
 To whom are the rule-makers accountable?
-When are rules unfair and need to be re-imagined?”
+What do we do when we see something harmful or unfair?”

-These are big, complicated questions that we grapple with throughout our lives (and in an upcoming blog soon!).
+These are big, complicated questions that we grapple with throughout our lives.
 But preparing our kids to do this important work means helping them know and name their feelings, learn the context for them, and build tools for settling their bodies enough to channel feelings into healthy actions for themselves and others.

-Before we move on, it is important to note that focusing on individual “compliance” and rule following isn’t just ineffective, it can reinforce systems of oppression.
-For example, Dena Simmons of the Yale School of Emotional Intelligence argues that if we don’t teach about the social and political context for emotion and conflict, then we are simply asking children of color to be “more calm” through ongoing experiences of racism.
-In schools, depoliticizing and individualizing emotional regulation can simply become another way to police the emotions and behaviors of students of color.
-All children need spaces where they can experience a range of powerful emotions including joy, pride, anger, and pain and understand the systems that fuel them.
+Focusing on compliance and rule following alone isn’t just ineffective, it can amplify harms.
+For example, Dena Simmons argues that if we don’t teach about the social and political context of emotion and conflict, then we are simply asking children of color to be “more calm” through ongoing experiences of racism.
+All children need spaces where they can experience a range of powerful emotions including joy, pride, rage, anger, and grief and understand the personal and social context for them.

 Emotional regulation can prepare kids to be disrupters when they need to be.

 The stakes are high.
-For example, we know that many parents and educators ignore teen boys’ denigrating comments about girls even when these comments are in their midst, and that young people are often passive bystanders.
+For example, we know that many parents and educators ignore teen boys’ denigrating comments about girls, and that young people are often passive bystanders.
 Real emotional regulation equips children to handle conflict, big feelings, and challenges, not avoid them.

-When children (and adults) haven’t had practice noticing their feelings, understanding the context for them, and considering next steps – they are more likely to go into “freeze, flight, or fight” mode in the face of conflict, leaving them ill equipped to stand up for themselves or for others.
-Emotional regulation allows children to settle this stress response enough to access their “thinking brain” and consider right action.
+When children (and adults) haven’t had practice noticing their feelings, understanding the context for them, and considering next steps – they are more likely to into survival mode, leaving them less equipped to stand up for themselves or for others.
+Emotional regulation allows young people to settle this stress response enough to stay engaged with something that matters.

 Real emotional regulation also relies on adults who are willing to create relationships and systems that support this work.